 Results for non-test score outcomes mirror these results.
 Latinx students in Meier, O'Toole, and Nicholson-Crotty's (2004) study of Texas schools had higher attendance rates and likelihoods of taking advanced courses under Latinx administrators.
 In a national sample, Black students were more likely to receive gifted services when the school's principal was Black, even after accounting for the share of teachers in the school who were Black (Grissom, Rodriguez, and Kern 2017).
 This same study finds that having a Black principal made it statistically no more or less likely that white or Hispanic students were assigned to the school's gifted program.
-It also found that the presence of a Hispanic principal was uncorrelated with the share of Hispanic students (or white students or Black students) in the gifted program once the share of Hispanic teachers in the school was accounted for.
-In Tennessee, Black students were 1.5 percentage points less likely to experience in-school suspension when the principal was Black, an effect that grows the longer the principal remains in the school (Bartanen and Grissom 2019).
+It also found that the presence of a Hispanic principal was uncorrelated with the share of Hispanic students (or white students or Black students) in the gifted program once the share of Hispanic teachers in the school suspension when the principal was Black, an effect that grows the longer the principal remains in the school (Bartanen and Grissom 2019).
 The study does not find that principal race or ethnicity affects out-of-school suspensions.